10 Foods with More Calcium Than a Glass of Milk

 1 cup whole almonds (143 g) = 385 mg calcium (30% DV)

 Whole almonds are one the richest sources of calcium.
 They are also packed with healthy fats, fiber, magnesium and vitamin E. While 1 cup contains more calcium than a cup of cow's milk, this is much more than a typical serving size.
 One handful of almonds makes a nutritious snack, with a 1-ounce serving providing 13 grams of healthy unsaturated fats.
 These unsaturated fats may play a role in decreasing total and "bad" LDL cholesterol levels and reducing one's risk for heart disease.
-Almonds are a great ingredient to add to plant-based burger patties, smoothies, homemade granola, salads and more.
+Almonds are a great ingredient to add to smoothies, salads and more.

 Get More: Everything-Seasoned Almonds